Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Introduction

 Using topological considerations, Leite et al. \cite{leite2013dynamics} proved that no continuous shifting strategy can decouple on every symmetric matrix.
 Accordingly (in retrospect), the most successful shifting strategy for symmetric matrices, the Wilkinson Shift, is discontinuous in the entries of the matrix and explicitly breaks symmetry when it occurs.
 Our strategy $\Sh_{k, \K}$ is also discontinuous in the entries of the matrix.\\

-{\em Mixed and Exceptional Shifts.} Eberlein and Huang \cite{eberlein1975global} showed global convergence (without a bound on the rate) of a certain mixed strategy for unitary Hessenberg matrices; more recently, the works \cite{wang2001convergence,wang2002convergence,wang2003convergence} exhibited mixed strategies which converge globally for unitary Hessenberg matrices with a bound on the rate, but this bound depends on the matrix in a complicated way and is not clearly bounded away from $1$.
+{\em Mixed and Exceptional Shifts.} Eberlein and Huang \cite{eberlein1975global} showed global convergence (without an effective bound) of a certain mixed strategy for unitary Hessenberg matrices; more recently, the works \cite{wang2001convergence,wang2002convergence,wang2003convergence} exhibited mixed strategies which converge globally and linearly for unitary Hessenberg matrices with a bound on the rate\footnote{We refer to the constant multiplying the error in each iteration of linear convergence as its {\em rate}.}, but this bound depends on the matrix in a complicated way and is not clearly bounded away from $1$.
 Our strategy $\Sh_{k, \K}$ is also a mixed strategy which in a sense combines all three types above.
 Our choice of exceptional shift was in particular inspired by the work of \cite{eberlein1975global,wang2002convergence} --- the difference is that the size of the exceptional shift is naturally of order $1$ in the unitary case, but in the general case it must be chosen carefully at the correct spectral scale. \\

-{\em Higher Degree Shifts.} The idea of using higher degree shifts was already present in \cite{francis1961qr, dekker1971shifted}, but was popularized in by Bai and Demmel in \cite{bai1989block}, who observed that higher order shifts can sometimes be implemented more efficiently than a sequence of lower order ones; see \cite[Section 3]{bai1989block} for a discussion of various higher order shifting strategies which were considered in the 1980s.\\
+{\em Higher Degree Shifts.} The idea of using higher degree shifts was already present in \cite{francis1961qr, dekker1971shifted}, but was popularized in by Bai and Demmel in \cite{bai1989block}, who observed that higher order shifts can sometimes be implemented more efficiently than a sequence of lower order ones; see \cite[Section 3]{bai1989block} for a discussion of various higher order shifting strategies which were considered in the 1980s.
+More modern approaches use multishifts \cite{braman2002multishift} in combination with other techniques such as aggressive early deflation \cite{braman2002multishiftII}.

-{\em Integrable Systems.} The unshifted QR algorithm on Hermitian matrices is known to correspond to evaluations of an integrable dynamical system called the Toda flow at integer times \cite{deift1983ordinary}; such a correspondence is not known for any nontrivial shifting scheme or for nonnormal matrices.
-See \cite{chu2008linear} for a detailed survey of this connection.
-More recently, the line of work \cite{pfrang2013long,deift2014universality,deift2019universality} studied the universality properties of the decoupling time of unshifted QR on random matrices, and used the connection to Toda flow to prove universality in the symmetric case; it was experimentally observed that such universality continues to hold for shifted QR.
+The use of higher degree shifts in this paper is purely in order to tame the effects of nonnormality, and {\em not} to improve efficiency as in the aforementioned previous works.
+As explained in Remark \ref{rem:highershifts}, our algorithms can be equivalently described using sequences of single shifts. \\

 We defer a detailed discussion of the extensive related work on numerical issues related to shifted QR as well as a comparison to other algorithms for computing eigenvalues (in particular, \cite{armentano2018stable} and \cite{banks2020pseudospectral}) to our companion paper \cite{banks2021global2}.\\